Neoconservatism: Terminology

-The neoconservative label was adopted by Irving Kristol in his 1979 article "Confessions of a True, Self-Confessed 'Neoconservative.
-His ideas have been influential since the 1950s, when he co-founded and edited the magazine Encounter.
+The neoconservative label was (somewhat sardonically) adopted by Irving Kristol in his 1979 article "Confessions of a True, Self-Confessed 'Neoconservative, which Kristol wrote as a response to The Neoconservatives: The Men Who are Changing America’s politics by Peter Steinfels His ideas have been influential since the 1950s, when he co-founded and edited the magazine Encounter.

 Another source was Norman Podhoretz, editor of the magazine Commentary, from 1960 to 1995.
+In 1963, Podhortez called Clinton Rossiter and Walter Lippmann neoconservatives who refused to accept that government could be a force for doing good rather than merely “concentrating on restraint for the bad”.
 By 1982, Podhoretz was terming himself a neoconservative in The New York Times Magazine article titled "The Neoconservative Anguish over Reagan's Foreign Policy".

 The term itself was the product of a rejection among formerly self-identified liberals of what they considered a growing leftward, antimilitaristic turn of the Democratic Party in the 1970s.
 Neoconservatives perceived an ideological effort to distance the Democratic Party and American liberalism from the hawkish Cold War liberalism as espoused by former Presidents Harry S. Truman, John F. Kennedy and Lyndon B. Johnson.
 After the Vietnam War, the anti-communist, internationalist and interventionist roots of this Cold War liberalism among the Left seemed increasingly brittle to the neoconservatives.
 As a consequence, they migrated to the Republican Party and formed one pillar of the Reagan Coalition and of the conservative movement.
-Hence, they became the new conservatives, supplanting the old conservatives, who are more nationalist and non-interventionist.
+Hence, they became the new conservatives, supplanting the old conservatives, who were more nationalist and non-interventionist.